Napsty/check_lxc/README.md

 If you run LXC 1.x, the lxc-cgroup command requires root privileges.
 Therefore you must create a sudoers entry like this example:

     nagios          ALL = NOPASSWD: /usr/bin/lxc-cgroup

+Or as an alternative, run the complete check_lxc.sh plugin with sudo.